NoahBurkholder/wiki-noah/docs/code.md

 }
 ```

 Amazing!
 Efficient.
 Easy to read.
 No confusing nesting at all.
 Additionally, this happens asynchronously, which - unless you're doing very graceful frame-dependent operations - is basically always wanted.
+And - amazingly - we're also not checking four conditionals every frame. *Conditionals can stack up if you're doing them every frame.*

 ### Custom Loops